So you own or manage a retail store and you’re looking for ideas about creatively using retail digital signage. Perhaps you want to…

 Everybody loves a good contest.

-Armed with this information, some retail stores use digital signage campaigns to rev up contests that encourage contestants to enter photos of themselves using a particular product.
+Armed with this information, some retail stores create contests and use digital signage to encourage customers to enter photos of themselves using a particular product.

-Sometimes they win free merchandise, sometimes they win a gift card, or just gets public recognition and bragging rights with their friends.
-What your customers win, however, is completely up to you.
+The winner may get free merchandise, a gift card, or maybe public recognition and bragging rights to their friends.
+What your customers win is completely up to you.

-Not only does the contest encourage customers to play along and become engaged, it entices others to visit the retail location to see what all of the hype is about.
+Not only does the contest engage customers by getting them to play along, it entices others to visit the retail location to see what all the hype is about.

 2) Implement Social Media

-When retailers create a digital signage campaign that includes live social media feeds, they can get more users involved.
+When retailers integrate live social media feeds with a digital signage campaign they can engage more people, enhancing brand awareness.
 It’s free advertising for their business, too.
-If a customer tweets something about their positive experience, their followers and their followers followers’ will know.
+If a customer tweets something about a positive experience, their followers, as well as the retailer’s followers, will hear about it.

-Depending on your provider, you can bring up feeds from Instagram or Twitter and let them roll on your screen.
+Depending on your content management system (CMS), you can display feeds from Instagram, Twitter, etc. and let them roll on your screen.

 Why do people love this?